12 min read

 set $backend http://origin-backend;

-if ($prerender_backend) {
+if ($prerender_backend != "") {

 set $backend $prerender_backend;